syhily/yufan.me/README.md

 This weblog is deployed on the [zeabur](https://zeabur.com) platform.
 You can check their documents and get your own weblog to be published without any budget at first.

 Or you can host on your own machine.
-Use the [pm2](https://pm2.keymetrics.io) to have a long-running process without an exit.
+Use [Dockerfile](./Dockerfile) to build a image and run it locally.

 The comment system is leverage the [Artalk](https://artalk.js.org), a self-hosted comment system.
 You should host it on your own machine.